This is my second Christmas in Italy, and I now think that I am getting the hang of how the Italians like to celebrate the festive season!

 All the way up to Christmas Eve, the familiar smells of Christmas; mulled wine, chestnuts and Italian delicacies fill the air.
 This helps everyone get into the Christmas mood!
 The Christmas market in Piazza Cavalli, the central square in Piacenza has stalls selling everything essential for Christmas from decorations to different sweet treats such as panettone, pandoro, and torrone.

 Although I’ve previously blogged about how the Italians like to enjoy their food, tradition has it that on Christmas Eve Italians should only have an evening meal based on fish.
-This is thought to purify the body for the onslaught of food to come!
+The tradition is that this to purifes the body for the onslaught of food to come!
 After their evening meal, they go to church to celebrate midnight mass.
 After this, they may have a slice of panettone, and children, excited by Santa’s arrival, prepare a glass of milk, nuts and a slice of Christmas cake under the tree to thank “Babbo Natale” (Santa) for their presents.

 If Christmas Eve’s meal is designed to be a light feast, Christmas Day’s meal is the complete reverse!
 The Cenone (literally meaning ‘big dinner’) in Emilia Romagna consists of tortellini (Anolini) in brodo (broth).
 Meat is most definitely back on the menu!
 This is usually a roast of some sort, and turkey seems to be as popular here as it is in other Western countries.

 The feast is a family affair and will last the majority, if not all of the day.
 It is not unheard of for a family not to move from their table for the entire day!
-After the pasta and meat, more panettone and other sweet treats are eaten, and families play board games, and unwrap their presents.
+After the pasta and meat, they eat more panettone and other sweet treats.
+The families play board games, and unwrap their presents.

 26th December, St Stefano’s Day is a public holiday in Italy, and another excuse to continue the feasting and celebrations!